 I must admit that I do admire people who do know how to put across what they want.
-In my years of trying to improve my life I have learned to use simple and straight forward words when communicating and especially when it comes to giving instructions.
-If you are an ardent follower or regular reader of this blog you will agree with me that you there are no jaw breaking words.
-I try as much as possible to use everyday words that are straight forward.
+In my years of trying to improve my life, I have learned to use simple and straightforward words when communicating and especially when it comes to giving instructions.
+If you are an ardent follower or regular reader of this blog you will agree with me that there are no jaw-breaking words.
+I try as much as possible to use everyday words that are straightforward.
 I also want to believe that most of these world conflicts are due to a lack of proper communication.
-In a work or business environment it is very important to have a precise and clear cut communication strategy to avoid conflicts.
+In a work or business environment, it is very important to have a precise and clear-cut communication strategy to avoid conflicts.

-If you are in leadership the following tips may help you pass on what ever it is you want achieved.
+If you are in leadership the following tips may help you pass on whatever it is you want to be achieved.

 When setting the stage for discussing what is currently happening it is always a good idea to start the conversation with your goals and expectations.
-It is very important that each and very member of your group know what is expected of them and the overall goals to be achieved by them.
-Again I would emphasis on a one to one briefing as this tends to bring out even the most pertinent issues.
+It is very important that each and every member of your group know what is expected of them and the overall goals to be achieved by them.
+Again I would emphasise on a one-to-one briefing as this tends to bring out even the most pertinent issues.